Half dime

-The half dime, or half disme, was a silver coin, valued at five cents, formerly minted in the United States.
+The half dime, or half disme (/'daɪm/ DYM or /'di:m/ DEEM), was a silver coin, valued at five cents, formerly minted in the United States.

 Some numismatists consider the denomination to be the first business strike coin minted by the United States Mint under the Coinage Act of 1792, with production beginning on or about July 1792.
 However, others consider the 1792 half disme to be nothing more than a pattern coin, or "test piece", and this matter continues to be subject to debate.

 These coins were much smaller than dimes in diameter and thickness, appearing to be "half dimes".
 In the 1860s, powerful interests promoting the use of nickel as a metal for use in coinage successfully lobbied for the creation of new three and five cent coins, which would be made of a copper-nickel alloy; production of such coins began in 1865 and 1866, respectively.
 The introduction of the copper-nickel three and five-cent pieces made the silver coins of the same denomination redundant, and both silver denominations were discontinued in 1873.

 The following types of half dimes were produced by the US Mint or under the authority of the Coinage Act of 1792:

 Half Dime (1792)

-The half disme (pronounced "deem") was one of the first coins to be produced by the newly created US Mint.
+The half disme was one of the first coins to be produced by the newly created US Mint.
 At least 1,500 half dismes struck in 1792, which would technically make them the first business strike coin to be minted by the Mint.
 However, its status as such is disputed, with the Mint recognizing the 1793 Chain cent as such.

 Most Americans, not sure how to pronounce the French word "disme", referred to the coin as "dime".
 By the time production of half dismes resumed in 1794, the "s" had been dropped.